-The Burlingame Public Works Water division routinely flushes water mains throughout the City in order to maintain water quality and remove sediment that may be present.
-Tuberculation (a the flow of water through the distribution system.
+The Burlingame Public Works Water Division routinely flushes water mains throughout the City in order to maintain water quality and remove sediment that may be present.
+Tuberculation (a form of corrosion inside iron pipes) and sediment can discolor water, and over time, impede the flow of water through the distribution system.
 The mains are flushed through a systematic opening and closing of valves to force the flow of water in one direction.
-This technique, known as unidirectional flushing, allows section by section of pipeline to be cleaned, which reduces the possible to reduce flushing throughout the City; however, there will be occasions that the Water investigate secondary uses for the discharged water.
-For more information about water pipeline flushing or water conservation, call Burlingame's Water Conservation Hotline at (650) 558-7612 form of corrosion inside iron pipes) and sediment can discolor water, and over time, impede
+This technique, known as unidirectional flushing, allows section by section of pipeline to be cleaned, which reduces the amount of water required to effectively clean the pipeline distribution system.

+Water Conservation